 Lightcast is a leading provider of economic impact studies and labor market data to educational institutions, workforce planners, and regional developers in the U.S. and internationally.
 Since 2000, Lightcast has completed over 2,800 economic impact studies for educational institutions in three countries.
 Along the way we have worked to continuously update and improve our methodologies to ensure that they conform to best practices and stay relevant in today's economy.
-The present study reflects the latest version of our model, representing the most up-to-date theory, practices, and data for conducting economic impact and investment analyses.
-Many of our former assumptions have been replaced with observed data, and we have researched the latest sources in order to update the background data used in our model.
-Additionally, changes in the data the university provides to Lightcast can influence the results of the study.
+The present study reflects the latest version of our model, representing the most up-to-date theory, practices, and latest version of our model, representing the most up-to-date theory, practices, and latest version of our model, representing the most up-to-date theory, practices, and latest sources in order to update the background data used in our model.
+Additionally, changes in the data the university provides to Lightcast can influence the results ally, changes in the data the university provides to Lightcast can influence the results of the study.